 - Response items that test for if you are cheating and lying

 - Set exercises that improve scores – in the areas that you personally need the most

 Our Unique Approach to Higher Psychometric Scores

 When it comes to psychometric training, there is no replacement for high quality, personalised tuition – as these tests are exact measures of quality and personalised attributes.
 As easy as it would be, there are no "out of the box" solutions or short cuts to acing psychometric tests such as these, and true practice and hard work need to be applied to improve scores.
-We assist you in guiding that hard work in an intensive 3-hour or 4-hour psychometric coaching session.
+We assist you in guiding that hard work in an intensive 3-hour psychometric coaching session.